Congratulations. You Got a New Member.

 That’s the job of the renewal series, you say?

 Nope.
-That’s EVERYONE’S job.
+It is EVERYONE’S job.
 From the moment that new member says “yes”, the member retention strategy goes to work.

 Isn’t “retention” just the act of asking someone to renew?
 Not entirely, especially if you want to keep more members, and engage more meaningfully with the ones you have.